rvesse/stardog-docs/src/docs/web.html.md

 ### Annex API

 In order to retrive information from the Annex platform, you need to use the `api.js` code.
-Which defines tools to query the Annex endpoints based on the Annex RESTful internface.
+Which defines tools to query the Annex endpoints based on the Annex RESTful interface.
 For more details on the Annex API, please refer to the _Middleware_ document.

 We use the `bootstrap`-based color-scheme [framework](https://github.com/rriepe/1pxdeep) for customizing the look and feel of the EGAD apps.
 In order to build and apply a customized version of `bootstrap.css`, use the attached `LESS` project and follow these steps: